mike-lischke/java2typescript/doc/configuration.md

 * **importResolver** (custom import resolver function, optional): described in the next section.

 * **classResolver** (map, optional): provides a mapping of a class name to an alternative name.
 Each value in the map consists of two parts: an alias (optional) and an import path.
 This allows to swap implementations for not supported Java 3rd party packages and use another JS/TS 3rd party libraries instead.
 The `importPath` usually specifies a 3rd party node module and the `alias` allows to change the imported type name to something more useful (e.g. the original name of the Java type).

-* **suppressTSErrorsForECI** (boolean, optional): when true then the tool will add TS error suppression comments when needed (see also the chapter about explicit constructor invocation in the [feature documentation](features.md)).

 There are no default values for any of the settings in this list, except that unspecified boolean values are taken as `false`.